 Schizo: I guess you think it's a secret.
 I can see it miles away.
 Harvey: See what?
 Schizo: Don't worry, I've got nothing against you guys.
 The more of you there are, the more girls there are for me.
 Harvey: You guys?
 What's that supposed to mean?
 Schizo: You know perfectly well.
 Is that why Nikki's father was your best friend?
 Because male felines are exclusively attracted to their own kind and don't freak out?
-Harvey: We had been friends since we were six years old.
+Harvey: We had been friends since we were kids.
 Nothing that came afterwards could change that.
 Schizo: Have you ever wondered why they're like that?
 I have.
 Is it to prevent inter-breeding?
 So why are females often attracted to other species?
 Is it because males will always sleep around without thinking about consequences whereas females plan carefully when to have babies and with whom?
 Harvey: You seem to know a lot about felines.
 Schizo: I know a lot about people.

 Schizo: Ladies, would you be interested in a dinner or drinks or both?
 I got a lucky break at the races, so I'm buying.
 Betty: You shouldn't spend it all at once.
 Schizo: That's what I always do.
 It's either drinking it all or treating you to a fabulous dinner.
 Come on, you'd be doing my liver a huge favor.
 Daria: And it doesn't hurt that you'll be the envy of all the guys in the restaurant.
 Schizo: Of course not.
 You can actually see their brains getting into twists as they try to figure out how I do it.
 Claudia: All right, we'll come.